grzegorz914/homebridge-denon-tv/README.md

 ## Know issues
 * If used with Hoobs, there is a possible configuration incompatibilty.

+## Troubleshoot
+* If for some reason the device will not be displayed in Home app try this procedure:
+   * Go to `./homebridge/persist`
+   * Open the file `AccessoryInfo.xxx` one by one and remove only this one which contain Your device data, something like this: `{"displayName":"Denon","category":34}`
+   * Also remove the file `IdentifierCashe.xxx` with same name as `AccessoryInfo.xxx`
+   * Restart Homebridge and try add it to the Home app again.

 ## Features and How To Use Them
 * Power ON/OFF short press tile in HomeKit app.
 * RC/Media control is possible after you go to the RC app on iPhone/iPad.